stac-extensions/projection/README.md

 | proj:centroid    | [Centroid Object](#centroid-object) | Coordinates representing the centroid of the Item (in lat/long) |
 | proj:shape       | \[integer]      | Number of pixels in Y and X directions for the default grid |
 | proj:transform   | \[number]       | The affine transformation coefficients for the default grid  |

+If any of the fields is used, `proj:epsg` is required in the scope where the field is used.
+For example, if you use `proj:shape` is used in an Item Asset, you need to specify `proj:epsg` in that specific Asset, too.

 ### Additional Field Information